Andrott: History

 Andrott Island had been known as 'Divanduru' in the past, a name that is found in some old French maps.
 It belongs to the Laccadive Islands subgroup, which had been historically a part of the Arakkal Kingdom.
+It was the first island to embrace Islam.

 Geography

 Andrott Island is the nearest to the mainland from all the islands in the group and it is also the longest, as well as the biggest (area-wise) island.

 It is located approximately 219 km from Kannur, 234 km from Kozhikode, and 293 km from Kochi.
 The island has an area of 4.98 km2 and is the only island of the group to have a west–east orientation.
 It has a lagoon area of 6.6 km2.

 Demographics

 Most of the inhabitants are Muslims with a presence of Hindu minority.
 The Saint Ubaidullah who is believed to have preached Islam in Lakshadweep Islands, died here.
 His remains are entombed in the Jumah mosque.

 The island also houses several Buddhist archaeological remains.